Table of Contents

 Let’s delve into What’s New in NodeJS 22 Features and Updates.

 The latest version of Node.js has surprised developers and business owners worldwide by introducing new features and fixing issues.
 There are at least 8 potential updates.
-It highlights the require() for ES modules, WebSocket client, updates within the V8 JavaScript engine, and more!
+For instance, it highlights the require() for ES modules, WebSocket client, updates within the V8 JavaScript engine, and more!

 V8 JavaScript Engine Update to 12.4